Renovation

 A charitable option if you’re not living in the apartment

 If you are no longer living in your apartment, Rubinstein points out there’s a mechanism called a charitable remainder trust where tax is avoided through a commitment to give a charitable donation at the end of the trust term.
 This would typically work for townhouses rather than co-ops and condos.
-Rubinstein says you have to consider the value of the property or item going into trust, the expected appreciation, and the lifespan of the trust.
+Rubinstein said you have to consider the value of the property or item going into trust, the expected appreciation, and the lifespan of the trust.

 Brick Underground articles occasionally include the expertise of, or information about, advertising partners when relevant to the story.
 We will never promote an advertiser's product without making the relationship clear to our readers.